 behaviour: listened at parties, genre= electro, dance; artist = Avicii; influenced by main traditional media

 demographic: parents are farmers

-There are several limits for listeners to discover new artists and songs: the time they can dedicate to the listening activity (more limited for “indifferents” and “casuals”), the need to contextualize the discovery (understand and decide whether it is compatible with their music universe), curiosity limit (outside music listened by their own tribe), immediate pleasure to listen to known songs versus wandering outside their confort zone.
+There are several limits for listeners to discover new artists and songs: the time they can dedicate to the listening activity (more limited for “indifferents” and “casuals”), the need to contextualize the discovery (understand and decide whether it is compatible with their music universe), curiosity limit (outside music listened by their own social tribe), immediate pleasure to listen to known songs versus wandering outside their comfort zone.

 While getting older, listeners are more subjected to these limits: diversity of genres diminishes and people discover less new artists, and tend to listen less to new popular music.